 Many people that live in Kathmandu still have family who live out in the villages somewhere.
 The photocopier guy at school travels in everyday from his village on the rim of the valley, but many more people come from all over Nepal for work.
-My Barber who has a shop at the top of our street has a wife and eighteen-month old son who live in a village down in the Southern Flat area of Nepal, an area known as the Terai.
-Every now and then the shop is closed for a week or so at at time as he goes to visit them.

 Our "Didi" (maid) who does a little cleaning and cooking for us lives with her husband in Kathmandu, but they have two children (nearly of adult age) who live back in their village several hours drive from Kathmandu.
 She heads back there regularly to visit them and other members of their family.